alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 # Step 1: Identify regions of interest in reference genome

-The 3kRGP has sample genomes aligned against the Nipponbare IRGSP-1.0 reference genome.
-We need to query these alignments to get sequence variants.
+The 3kRGP has genomes aligned against the Nipponbare IRGSP-1.0 reference genome.
 Since the sample genomes were assembled relative to Nipponbare, we first need to figure out where in the Nipponbare genome our genes of interest are located.
-These will be the locations that we then retrieve from each sample genome down the line.
+Take your time verifying the region you are pulling from and ensure the region is accurately annotated so you life will be easier down the road!

 ## Download the Nipponbare genome assembly and annotation
 First, we need the reference genome and annotations.